juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 havent tested Real Windows8.1x64 to see if has the same problem. </br>
 Linux does have a strange 60% CPU limit on 32-Bit Cinebench [R10](https://archive.org/download/cinebench_201907) </br>

-Batman is from 2009, Cinebench 2010, seems there is a problem with Visual Studio from 2008 2009 2010. </br>
+Batman was released in 2009, Cinebench R10 released in 2007-2008, seems there is a problem with Visual Studio from 2007, and error was corrected / minimized in later versions. </br>

 Cinebench [R11.5](https://archive.org/download/cinebench_201907) results: </br>
 Proton-GE 8.4 is 86% vs. POL 4.3.4 Wine v6.17 64-Bit, All tests OpenGL & CPU single & multi. </br>